yanovsiannikov/spacex-launch-info/README.md

 - List of upcoming launches with countdown
 - List of All launches (including past)
 - Filter by year and rocket
+- Authorization with encrypt pass

 ###### Things to do :

-- Auth with user profile
+- User profile
 - Follows to launches

 *Optional*